johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 There are also some shortcuts for common heap states that are built on top of these four assertions:

 * `x |-> n, o, p` is equivalent to `x |-> n * x + 1 |-> o * x + 2 |-> p`.
 That is, `x` points to a series of memory cells that can be accessed by using `x` and pointer arithmetic.
 * `x -> n` is a basic pointer assertion.
-It is equivelant to `x |-> n * true`, that suggests there is a heap where `n` is the value at `x` which is a part of a larger heap without any properties of interest.
+It is equivelant to `x |-> n * true`, that suggests there is a heap where `n` is the value at `*x` which is a part of a larger heap about which we can't make any assertions.

-Again we'll turn to C to demonstrate how these assertions fit with common programs.
+Again we'll turn to C to demonstrate how these assertions fit with common programs[!!].

 ```c++
 // { emp }